RinSayX/nrepubreader/README.en.md

 The project focuses on a lightweight and private reading experience: importing local EPUB/TXT files, managing a library and series, paginated reading, reading progress persistence, dark mode, Chinese font support, and Chinese/English UI.

+## AI Usage Statement

+This project uses AI tools to assist with parts of development, including code writing, debugging, documentation, and icon generation.
+All AI-generated or AI-assisted content is reviewed, modified, and approved by the project maintainer before being included in the repository.

+AI tools are used only as development assistants.
+Feature design, code maintenance, release decisions, and open source compliance remain the responsibility of the project maintainer.

 ## Table of Contents

 - [Features](#features)